 - Place pork loin with fat layer on top in the middle of the baking sheet.
 Surround it with oiled up carrots and sweet potatoes.
 Do not add brown sugar or apples yet.
 My picture shows apples, but I took them out of the pan and added them after 30 minutes in the oven.

 - Season the pork loin and vegetables with spices evenly: 1 tsp sea salt, 1/2 tsp black pepper, 1 tsp Italian seasoning.
 Add more than that if desired.

 - Generously brush the entire surface of the pork loin (except bottom) with Dijon mustard - 3 tablespoons.
 If your pork loin is smaller, use less.

-- Press ½ cup of brown sugar into the mustard, all over the roast.
+Press ½ cup of dark brown sugar into the mustard, all over the roast.